 Students on a credit recovery based program have the responsibility to complete all assigned work within a class, and an A,B,C,D and F system is employed for recognizing scholastic achievement.
 Our marking system denotes "A" as excellent and "F" for failing.
 Grades will be issued based upon the established grading system at BHS.
+Students may earn a "P" for passing, based on individual needs/accommodations and a team decision.
 Earned credits will be reported to the counselor at BHS in order to add earned credits toward graduation and will be added to the student's transcript.